LoginRadius/docs/content/privacy-policy/index.md

 For complaints from EU and Swiss data subjects that cannot be resolved with LoginRadius directly, LoginRadius has committed to cooperate with the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC).
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs and the Swiss FDPIC for more information or to file a complaint.

 In case of lawful requests by public authorities or law enforcement or national security, LoginRadius may disclose Personal Information as required.
-You can invoke binding arbitration as outlined on [https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint](https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint) if other dispute resolution procedures are exhausted.
+You can invoke binding arbitration as outlined on <a href="https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint" target="_blank">https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint</a> if other dispute resolution procedures are exhausted.

 ## Your Rights